Keshaavraj/Lottery-Winning-Combination-Prediction-R-Programming/README.md

-# Lottery Winning Combination Prediction
+# Lottery Winning Combination Prediction Using R Programming (Apriori)

 This repository contains code for predicting winning combinations for lottery tickets using association rule mining techniques implemented in R with the arules package.